Amr-Mohie-eldeen/taste-kid/apps/web/README.md

 npm run dev
 ```

-Set the API base URL if your FastAPI instance is not running on `http://localhost:8000`:
+Set the API base URL if your FastAPI instance is not running on `http://localhost:8000` (the client appends `/v1` automatically):

 ```bash
 export VITE_API_URL="http://localhost:8000"